snayfach/UHGV/README.md

    - metagenomes_prok_vir_counts_matrix.tsv.gz : mapping statistics for viruses and bacteria across bulk metagenomes
    - viromes_prok_vir_counts_matrix.tsv.gz : mapping statistics for viruses and bacteria across viral-enriched metagenomes
    - study_sample_metadata.xlsx : information on bulk metagenomes and viral-enriched metagenomes
-   - viral_bowtie2_index :
-   - bacterial_bowtie2_index :

 ## Code availability

-### Phylogenetic placement
+### Taxonomic classification

+- Code to assign viral genomes to taxonomic groups from the UHGV
-View a detailed [README](CLASSIFY.md) for download and usage instructions
+- View the [README](CLASSIFY.md) for download and usage instructions.

-Use cases:

-- Assign a taxonomic label to a newly sequence human gut virus
-- Determine novelty: does my viral genome represent a novel species? genus? family?
-- Ecological analysis: compare viral phylogenetic groups across samples
-- Comparative genomics: retrieve other viral genomes from the same phylogenetic group
-- Infer host and lifestyle: impute characteristics of the virus based on it's phylogenetic group
-- Update the UHGV: add unclassified genomes to an updated viral database

 ### Read-mapping

 #### Bowtie2

-(in preparation)
+- (in preparation)

 #### Phanta

-Phanta uses Kraken2 to efficiently quantity the presence of viruses and prokyotes (in preparation)
+- Phanta uses Kraken2 to efficiently quantity the presence of viruses and prokyotes
+- (in preparation)

 ### Genome visualization

-Species level genomes can be visualized using [Geneious](https://www.geneious.com/) or other tools that accept GFF3 format.
+- Species level genomes can be visualized using [Geneious](https://www.geneious.com/) or other tools that accept GFF3 format.

-Example:
+- Example:
    * Identify a species of interest: UHGV-0014815
    * Download a GFF file for species of interest: https://portal.nersc.gov/UHGV/votu_reps/UHGV-001/UHGV-0014815/UHGV-0014815.gff)
    * Geneious > Import GFF
    * Menu > Sequence > Circularize

-## Updating the UHGV

-The human gut virome harbors immense diversity that may not be fully captured by the UHGV, particularly below the genus rank, or for understudied human populations.

-Please email snayfach@gmail.com if you'd like to include your sequences in the next version of the data resource.
-Please provide the following:
-- FASTA file of predicted viruses
-- INDSC accession numbers (SRA/ENA/DDBJ) corresponding to sequencing reads used to assemble viruses
-- Tool used for bioinformatic virus prediction
-- Whether the sample was derived from bulk or viral metagenome
-- Brief description of the study
-- Publication DOI

-If your sequences are unpublished, you can update the UHGV using [classiPhi](https://github.com/snayfach/ClassiPhi).
-The pipeline will compare your viruses against the UHGV, classify them to their appropriate rank, and cluster unclassified viruses into **de novo** viral clusters.